I love having a good cup of coffee in the morning and recently noticed how lovely coffee taste when it’s freshly grounded.

 Unless you are very particular about your coffee, you probably don’t need more than 6 levels of coarseness, but they are models that have anything up to 24 levels.

 If you want something that’s easy to store and can travel with you, then look for a coffee grinder that’s slim and portable like the Porlex Mini.

 The smaller models have a smaller capacity for 1-2 cups of coffee maximum, but the mid to top range models can easily grind enough coffee for a family.

 How to use your hand coffee grinder

-Fill the top part of the coffee grinder with coffee beans, but don’t overfill
+Fill the top part of the coffee grinder with coffee beans, but don’t overfill it.

 Make sure that the bottom container is firmly attached to the top (some models are just gently pushed into the bottom container).
 The fit is usually very snug so you might need to twist the top and bottom part to attach or release it.

 Add the handle (it’s usually ‘loose’ and it needs to be hooked up on the top of the grinder).
 There is normally no extra bolt or screw as the handle fits into the top of the grinder mechanism and stays level.